 Workflow orchestration is a term that sounds complicated and highly technical.
 But when you boil things down, it’s about systems that help with the configuration, management, and coordination of IT (Information Technology) environments.

 Granted, this is quite broad and somewhat vague.
-Yet workflow orchestration is becoming a hot topic in tech circles.
-If anything, the Covid-19 pandemic has made this a must-have for many organizations to deal with the challenges of spikes in volumes as well as the impact of remote workforces.
+Yet AI workflow orchestration is becoming a hot topic in tech circles.
+If anything, the COVID-19 pandemic has made this a must-have for many organizations to deal with the challenges of spikes in volumes as well as the impact of remote workforces.

 Now as the pandemic has faded, there will probably be less urgency for this technology – and the vendors in the space will likely experience some deceleration in the growth ramp.
 But despite this, the long-term looks particularly bright.
 More importantly, for those companies that want to remain competitive, it will be important to continue to invest in workflow orchestration.

 Let’s take at some of the key benefits of this technology:

 DevOps: IT departments are often siloed.
 On the one hand, the development teams are focused on creating features and products quickly.
 Then there are the operations teams – who handle networks, databases, middleware and other back-end systems – that focus on stability, reliability and security.
 Because of this, there are ongoing conflicts and this results in suboptimal results.

 DevOps has emerged as a method to address this.
 A big part of it is to change the mindset and allow for more collaboration.
 Another key is the leveraging of workflow orchestration tools, including AI workflow automation platforms.
 That is, there is a need to identify the various opportunities to automate tedious and repetitive processes.
 This will not only help improve the agility of IT but also free up more room for talented engineers to spend time on more serious matters.

 Beyond Notifications: Common tools for IT allow for the alerting of employees when there is a problem.
 This is certainly valuable and can help avoid bigger issues, such as outages.